 Downtown Knoxville has its own collection of attractions and diversions.
 Curtis Glover and other local artists have decorated multiple buildings with colorful murals, both indoors and outside.
 There’s even a murals walking tour (download an app or pick up a map at the visitor center on Gay Street).

 The visitor center, which is decorated with the “Postcard from Knoxville” mural, offers the unexpected treat of live entertainment.
-A radio show, sometimes with A-list performers, on WDVX called “The Blue Plate Special” originates Monday through Friday at noon inside the visitor center.
+A radio show, sometimes with A-list performers, on WDVX called “The Blue Plate Special” originates Monday through Thursday and on Saturday at noon inside the visitor center.
+(Friday’s are nearby at a bigger venue, Barley’s Taproom and Pizzaria.)
 Admission is free.

 Knoxville’s Market Square is a pedestrian space in the heart of town surrounded by shops and restaurants and regularly enlivened with special events.
 Among the events are outdoor concerts, summertime movies and “Shakespeare on the Square.”